aussieW/skill-confucius-say/README.md

 Random quotes from Confucius

 ## Description
 On request, Mycroft will deliver a random quote from Confucius.
-Humerous quotes can be requested.
+Humerous quotes can also be requested.

 ## Examples
 * "What does Confucius say"